verkkila/ACP/design-presentation.md

 ---

-# Scenario & Use cases
+# Scenario & Use case
 * Scenario
 	* Detecting and locating forest fires from the air
 	* Drone can be easily deployed on site and start automatic search for a possible fire
 	* Drone has live video feed from which the operator on the ground can verify that fire is starting or going.
 * Possible use case
+	* Operator activates drone and sensor
-	* Drone and sensor are activated on the ground and Drone starts automatic search procedure
+	* Drone starts automatic search procedure to find fires based on sensor data
-	* Drone finds a potential fire and starts to fly to it
+	* Fire source activates sensor and gives drone movent commands to follow the gas trail
-	* Operator on the ground verifies drones findings using onboard camera and live video.
+	* Operator verifies drone findings via onboard camera and live video to report forward

 ---